Aero-ComSci/Bell-Ringer----220/README.md

 I I, double ones on the scene
 O O, zeros clean like a dream
 I O, binary code in the beam
-I I, digits high like a scheme
+0 I, digits high like a scheme

 [Verse 11]
 Digits don't sleep, keep the LEDs buzzin'